Best museums in Porto

 The museum also has a small garden of camellias and one of Porto’s best kept secrets: the old Queen D. Amelia velodrome at the rear.

-Local Tip: You can visit this museum for free every Sunday and holidays until 14h.
-On the other days, if you have the Porto Card, you get 50% discount on the ticket price.
+Local Tip: Free entry on Sundays and holidays for all citizens residing in Portugal – yes, you need to prove your claim at the counter.
+If you have the Porto Card, you get 50% discount on the ticket price.

 How to get there: there are several STCP bus lines that stop near the museum (200, 207, 302 300,601, 602, 507, 501, 201).